factula/sumtool/reference.md

 ## Dataset

 - Narayan, Shashi, Shay B. Cohen, and Mirella Lapata.
 [Don’t Give Me the Details, Just the Summary!
 Topic-Aware Convolutional Neural Networks for Extreme Summarization](https://arxiv.org/pdf/1808.08745.pdf), Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2018.

-## Connection to Pretrained Models
-- Elazar, Yanai, et al. [Measuring and improving consistency in pretrained language models](https://arxiv.org/abs/2102.01017) Transactions of the Association for Computational Linguistics(TACL), 2021.